Long Island Locks, Chapman's Mills and Dawson's Chapel

 is what got me interested in finding out info about the old St. Andrew.
 The

-person who has a piece of the old alter I believe is Father Tom Riopelle
+person who has a piece of the old altar I believe is Father Tom Riopelle

 with him yet, but he may be a source of info.